About the Hudson Valley Workshop

 Our exercises are designed to stimulate students’ imaginations while also teaching a lot of nuts-and-bolts narrative strategies.
 Our assignments focus on both fiction and poetry and use published examples of both genres as models.

-Each week over the course of a ten-week workshop we assign a brief reading combined with an exercise.
+Each week over the course of an eight-week workshop we assign a brief reading combined with an exercise.
 Together the teacher and the class identify the technique that makes the each writing sample effective.
 (We look under the hood to see how the engine runs.)
 The following week students bring their written exercises to class, where they are read aloud.
 Classmates offer feedback, and then the teacher, who has been trained for five years in The Writers Studio method, gives the final supportive critique.
-Two of the ten weeks are spent revising and deepening exercises written during the term.
+Two of the eight weeks are spent revising and deepening exercises written during the term.

 Students who want to keep going take the Workshop three to four times before moving on to the Intermediate Workshop.
 Students may go from a taking a Hudson Valley Workshop to a Writers Studio Online Level I or II workshop.

 For more information, please contact Therese Eiben: 917-733-7770 or [email protected].
 Join the mailing list for The Writers Studio Hudson Valley to stay informed about free workshops, readings, and other literary offerings.
 Click here to join.
 Or visit us on Facebook.